One of the most common uses for Kanban outside of the manufacturing and software developing industries is in healthcare.

 Implementing the Kanban system in the Healthcare industry relies on technology and the trust in that technology.
 In other words, there's a necessity to create a well-designed supply chain based on software, tags, barcodes, inventory patterns, automation and other factors.

 What's more, every party involved in the supply chain must be ready to deliver.
 Lastly, everything must be aligned with the Kanban system, in order to produce viable results and improve the efficiency of the process.
 Even now, some medical professionals are still prone to hoarding supplies because they're uncertain about whether or not the system will actually work.
+Not with Kanban inventory management.

 The Agile future